 Firefighters in my area are very, very concerned about this.
 I want to get some of this on the record.
 I wish I had an hour, but I know you are not going to give me an extension of time.
-This is so hard for people in my electorate, because it is the CFA volunteers who have spent the last three months on the backs of fire trucks who are going to be contributing the most to this tax.
+This is so hard for people in my electorate, because it is the CFA volunteers who have spent the last three months on the back of fire trucks who are going to be contributing the most to this tax.
 I want to pay credit to all of those volunteers, all of the people whose land was being burnt at the same time they were on the back of a fire truck, the people who paid their staff to be on the back of a fire truck so they could keep that support going, not just for a couple of days but week on week on week.
-It was not just through Christmas, not just through New Year and not just through the time that they should have been managing and doing some key things on their property.
-They were actually there fighting fires and standing up for their communities.
+It was not just through Christmas, not just through new year and not just through the time that they should have been managing and doing some key things on their property; they were actually there fighting fires and standing up for their communities.
 These are the same groups that were involved in this fire that have been told they are not going to get as much money next year.
 They are the same groups who have given these outlines of what they are paying, more and more, in this volunteers tax, because that is what it is, and I want to get some of these numbers on the record.

 In the Wickliffe area, there are about 400 private fire units that fought the Grampians fire.
 It was a huge cost.
 He wants to get the costings about this, which has not come through.
 He wants to invoice the state government for what he believes are unnecessary costs incurred that he should not bear, especially given the large amount that he pays in levies, and this is a huge amount of additional stuff.
 There is a huge amount of money that is being taken from our region, and it is not coming back to support our CFA volunteers.

 Down in Hamilton, John Northcott got his rates notice this year - an increase in his levy of 90 per cent.
 Another volunteer, a very good friend of mine who has been impacted by fire and is also suffering from a cancer as a result of his firefighting, cannot access full coverage of his costs through the government's program, and we have been heavily advocating for that.
 He is going to be paying the price.
 His costs have gone up 70 per cent, plus he is facing even more through this new volunteers tax.
-For Pat Millear, a champion who heads up the Westmere fire brigades group, at the moment it has gone up by 60 per cent.
-There are some farmers in that area who are looking at their cost for this tax going from about \$24,000 to \$80,000 a year.
+For Pat Millear, a champion who heads up the Westmere fire brigades group, at the moment it has going from about \$24,000 to \$80,000 a year.
 There are hundreds of millions of dollars coming out of my electorate, and it is not coming back.